BRGM/HYRISKdev/README.md

 ```
 ## Tutorial

-In the following, you will find the details to use the package using an example of dyke stability analysis by [@Ferson06].
+In the following, you will find the details to use the package using an example of dyke stability analysis by [Ferson and Tucker 2006](https://doi.org/10.2172/886899).

 ### Initialisation
 ```{r}